 The VU University Medical Centre in Amsterdam was behind the study and it has thrown up a very interesting point and one that has perhaps received very little attention in the past.
 The report stated, “To conclude, we showed that limits on access to outdoor space is associated with future childhood overweight/obesity”.

 The findings were formally presented at the European Association for the Study of Diabetes conference in Stockholm.

 Statistics continue to pile up and cause increasing concern.
 It is now apparent that one in five children in the UK is officially classed as obese by the time they leave primary school.
 How shocking is that!

 And it is no secret that children who fall into the obesity trap early will go on to suffer as a result and, in all likelihood, become an obese adult and develop increased risks of heart disease and diabetes.
 All of which will all add to the estimated £5 billion obesity costs the NHS every year.

 There are many factors of course and it isn’t just as simple as fixing one thing to cure the entire problem.
 But it does seem that the lack of outdoor run around space in a child’s most formative years has an immediate and potentially negative lifelong impact on a person.

-Kate Staples, a former GB athlete who also enjoyed life as ‘Zodiac’ on TV’s Gladiators, has worked with children for years and runs Athletics Academies with schools.
+Kate Staples, a former GB athlete who is known to millions as ‘Zodiac’ on TV’s Gladiators, has worked with children for years and runs Athletics Academies with schools.
 She commented, “Kids are never happier than when given the licence to run around.
 It is absolutely in their nature to want and need to too.